 |Tire Pressure Monitor||S||S|

-Both 2021 and 2022 Vantage models have so far not succumbed to any recalls.
 According to the NHTSA, the last recall on record was for the 2020 Vantage for front-seat airbag fasteners that may be loose.
-This could potentially result in an airbag that doesn't deploy correctly in a crash.
+No further issues are noted for models after that.

 In terms of coverage, Aston Martin provides buyers of the Vantage with three years of basic and drivetrain coverage with no mileage limit.
 A ten-year/unlimited mileage corrosion warranty is included too, as well as two years of roadside assistance.